LooninS/webflyx/README.md

 ### 1. Setup and Configuration
 - Configured Git with user details and global settings.
 - Initialized local repositories and practiced basic Git operations.
+- Also, learned about `git log`, to check the commit history

 ### 2. Branching and Merging
 - Created and managed feature branches to isolate development tasks.